kyleswu/phaseE/README.txt

-Mihir Chakravathi and Kyle Wu
-machakra9 and kwu45
+Mihir Chakravarthi and Kyle Wu machakra9 and kwu45

 No changes were made based on previous comments from Phase C and Phase D.